vemonet/rdflib-endpoint/README.md

 app.include_router(sparql_router)
 ```

+> TODO: add docs to integrate to a Flask app

 ### 📝 Define custom SPARQL functions

 This option makes it easier to define functions in your SPARQL endpoint, e.g. `BIND(myfunction:custom_concat("start", "end") AS ?concat)`.
 It can be used with the `SparqlEndpoint` and `SparqlRouter` classes.